-After 10 minutes have passed pour the soaked bread pumpkin mixture into your baking dish.
-Any leftover pumpkin mixture leftover in your mixing bowl be sure to pour that over the bread pudding.
+After 10 minutes have passed pour the soaked bread-pumpkin mixture into your baking dish.
+Pour any remaining pumpkin spice mixture over the top of the fall dessert.

 Put the pumpkin bread pudding into the oven and bake for 1 hour or until a knife inserted comes out clean.

-To serve, place a slice on the center of a plate and drizzle with warmed maple syrup over the top!
+To serve, place a slice on the center of a plate.
+For the bread pudding sauce drizzle with warmed maple syrup.

 Recipe Tips for Pumpkin Bread Pudding

-- Make sure when shopping you buy Pumpkin Puree and not pumpkin pie filling.
-You will add the spices yourself.
+- Make sure when shopping that you buy Pumpkin Puree and not pumpkin pie filling.
+You will add the pumpkin spices yourself.